64robots/webforms/docs/content/en/usage.md

 The trait add to the users the following methods:

 - `formSteps`: Relationship to `FormStep`.
-You can use that to retrieve the associated form step to a user.
+You can use that to retrieve the associated form steps to a user.

-- `addFormSteps`: This method add all the form steps to the user.
+- `addFormSteps`: This method adds all the form steps to the user.
 A user only can see the associated `FormSteps`.
 If you pass only a form step then you will add only that form step to the user.
 This method adds the default answers to the user too.
 If you don't provide any form steps then all the present form steps will be added to the user.

 - `markFormStepAsUncompleted`: It's done by the code automatically, but you can mark a FormStep as uncompleted using this method.

 - `markFormStepAsCompleted`: It's done by the code automatically, but you can mark a FormStep as Completed using this method.

 - `answers`: Relationship to `Answer`.
-You can use that to retrieve the associated answer to a user.
+You can use that to retrieve the associated answers to a user.

-- `addDefaultAnswers`: It's done by the code automatically, but you can add a fictional answer to a question with an associated default value using this method.
+- `addDefaultAnswers`: It's done by the code automatically, but you can add a fictional answer to a question using this method.
+The question must have an associated default value.

 ## 3. Create Structure